 The delay is to allow for continued testing of the change of circumstance function and to train Vermont Health Connect workers on how to use it, he said.

 There are about 10,000 Vermonters who need to make a change in their coverage and are still waiting to complete the process.
-That is 2,000 more than needed to make a change at the end of April.

 Some people awaiting a change in their coverage initiated the process last year within weeks of the Oct.
 1, 2013, launch of the website.